tier4/caret_doc/docs/faq/faq.md

   RelayNode uses GenericPublisher and GenericSubscription instead of the usual Publisher and Subscription.
   These classes do not have the trace points needed for analysis by CARET.

-- If you want to record paths that use GenericPublisher or GenericSubscription such as RelayNode, you will need to rebuild with [caret-rclcpp](https://github.com/tier4/rclcpp/tree/humble_tracepoint_added) and record with '--light' option.
+- If you want to record nodes that use GenericPublisher or GenericSubscription, you need to rebuild them with [caret-rclcpp](https://github.com/tier4/rclcpp/tree/humble_tracepoint_added) and record them with '--light' option.
-  The rebuild procedure is shown below.
+Here are the steps to rebuild a node that uses GenericPublisher and GenericSubscription.
+We will use RelayNode as an example.

-1. Clone [topic_tools](https://github.com/ros-tooling/topic_tools) in your workspace.
-You may also choose ros2_caret_ws for this workspace.
+1. Clone [topic_tools](https://github.com/ros-tooling/topic_tools) into your workspace.
+You can choose ros2_caret_ws for this workspace.

    ```bash
    cd /path/to/workspace